By Juan G. Sánchez Martínez

 Achu also explained that the animals that inhabit the Gunadule molas and his own paintings are echoed in the cosmology of his community: the crocodile transports sick spirits because it is an amphibious being, and there are certain sharks that are allies of people fighting those same spirits.
 The jaguar is also very important in this iconography, because it “represents power and strength”.
 There are sacred mountains, kalus, where only innocent children and psychics, the Neles sages, can go.
 “For each animal, the snake, the jaguar, the eagle, there is a sacred place” in the land, said Achu, while indicating a book that can be found in the Museum of World Culture in Gothenburg.

-View the Guna collection in the Museum of World Culture in Gothenburg (Sweden)
+View the Guna collection in the William Benton Museum of Art (Connecticut)

 Achu is a storyteller and always takes any opportunity to remind the audience or his friends, of the strategies used by his great-grandfather, Nele Kantule, to win the Guna Revolution.
 The story goes as follows: the revolution began in Panamá in 1925.
 Through the construction of the canal, the Panamanian Government opted for a policy of “civilization of the savage tribes”.
 They sent policemen obligating the community to abstain from practicing their medicine.
 “The mola was prohibited, which is why I call the mola, the art of resistance, because from there the Guna people arose.
 My great-grandfather was the leader, Nele Kantule,” narrated Achu.